 From working on the conversion of partnerships and companies into LLPs to professional firm mergers, advising on team moves and litigating restrictive covenants to protect our clients' business interests, and negotiating partners and LLP members retirement terms, our resume speaks for itself.

-In terms of our non-contentious partnership expertise, we have experience in advising fund managers, law, accountancy, surveyor and other professional firms.
+In terms of our non-contentious partnership expertise, we have experience in advising fund management, law, accountancy, surveyor and other professional firms.

 The team has the ability to provide clear-cut advice to you on the adoption of new limited liability partnership and partnership agreements, as well as revisions to existing agreements and team hires.
 Our offering includes advice on retirement arrangements, especially those involving deferred payments and investment fund carried interests.